 Yes.
-The children in Year 4 attend a PGL visit for two nights, where they get to experience many outdoor and adventurous activities.
+In previous years, the children in Year 4 attend a PGL visit for two nights, where they get to experience many outdoor and adventurous activities.
 In Year 5, there is a four night residential trip to France to support their learning in their World War 1 topic.
-It is the school's expectation that all children in these years attend these residential visits.
+These opportunities really add to the children's learning and personal experiences.